 Blog

-Customer profiles are key to understanding your audience, delivering on their expectations and creating lifetime value that compounds over time.
+Customer profiles are key to understanding your audience, delivering on their expectations and creating lifetime value that builds on itself over time.

-But the complexity and scale of new marketing technology has made this process harder.
-To stay on top of your customers’ needs, you need to collect, unify and standardize their customer data quickly enough to create actionable and predictive profiles.
-And then you need to activate it quickly enough to actually connect with the people you’re trying to reach.
+But the complexity and scale of new marketing technology has made this process harder over time.
+To stay on top of their customers’ needs, they need to collect, unify and standardize their customer data quickly enough to create actionable and predictive profiles.
+And then they need to activate quickly enough to actually connect with the people they’re trying to reach.

 It’s no small task — but the right strategy and technology can help you build and action customer profiles quickly enough to see results.
 In this post, we’ll present the benefits and challenges of creating customer profiles, tell you how to create customer profiles of your own, and add real-life examples to help you effectively identify, segment, and engage your target audience.